The Zero Waste Committee is focused on issues related to the waste stream.

 - Composting reduces the amount of methane emitted from landfills.
 It also has the potential to reduce the amount of landfill trash by 25%.

-Following on the success of last year’s event, we’re organizing another community-wide recycling event on Saturday, October 21st from 9:00-2:00 at the SPAC parking lot of the west side of Route 50.
+Following on the success of last year’s event, we’re organizing another community-wide recycling event on Saturday, October 20th from 9:00-2:00 at the SPAC parking lot of the west side of Route 50.
 Are you cleaning out your garage or basement and don’t know how to reuse or recycle your unwanted stuff?
-We’ll be collecting a wide variety of items, including clothing, coats, shoes, and purses; towels, rags, sheets, comforters, and quilts; large and small household appliances; electronics; metal objects and bicycles; and sewing supplies like fabric, notions, and yarn.
+We’ll be collecting a wide variety of items, including clothing, coats, shoes, and purses; towels, rags, sheets, comforters, and quilts; large and small household appliances; electronics; metal objects; and bicycles.
+We will also be accepting TVs and monitors for an additional fee.
 Help us spread the word and start setting aside your “junk” today!

 Check out our Recycles Day webpage for all the details!